afgomez/temporal-test-app/README.md

 ## Prerequisites

-The app uses [Mapbox](https://www.mapbox.com) for geolocation and navigation, [Resend](https://resend.com/) for emails, and OpenAPI for composing email messages.
+The app uses [Mapbox](https://www.mapbox.com) for geolocation and navigation, [Resend](https://resend.com/) for emails, and [OpenAI](https://platform.openai.com) for composing email messages.
 API keys are needed for all of them.

 ## Running the app